House price and sales index (prc_hpi_inx)

 3.8.
 Coverage - Time

-The HPI data on EU aggregates and euro area start in 2005.
+The HPI data on EU and euro area aggregates start in 2005.
 At the country level the length of the time series is variable.
+The break-down per newly built and existing dwellings is available from 2010 onwards for all countries as well as for the EU and euro area aggregates.

-The annual index for the value of housing transactions (purchased by households) starts for most countries in 2010.
-The annual index for the number of housing transactions and the quarterly indices for the number and value of housing transactions start for most countries in 2015.
+The annual data on value of house sales starts for most countries in 2010.
+The annual data on the number of house sales and the quarterly data for the number and value of house sales start for most countries in 2015.

 3.9.
 Base period

-HPI is an annually chain-linked Laspeyres-type price index published using a common index reference period, with base 100 = 2015.
-Index numbers based on the previous base 100 = 2010 are also available from Eurostat’s website.
-The indices for the value of housing transactions purchased by households have the year 2015 as common reference period.
+HPI is an annually chain-linked Laspeyres-type price index which uses 2015 as the index reference period (2015=100).
+Index numbers based on 2010=100 are also available from Eurostat’s website.
+The indices for house sales have the year 2015 as the index reference period.

 4. Unit of measure Top